alvinjiang32/souppy_oh/README.md

 This project is an extension and improvement to souppy.
 It will apply different API's to efficiently extract the desired data.

+Using Kivy was a mistake, will move forward using a web app...

 TO DO:
 ------